Nano1237/nnStorage/README.md

 # nnStorage 1.0.0
-a pretty lightweight and simple to use localStorage and sessionStorage Module.
+A lightweight and simple to use localStorage and sessionStorage Module.
 You don't have to worry about Browser support or stringify your objects.